-Example 2 Say you were silly.
+Example 2: Say you were silly.
 You really want to match to Toronto, but thought that Winnipeg liked you more.
 Due to a misguided belief that you would be more likely to match if you rank the schools that like you more higher, or a desire to match to a school that likes you (everyone likes to be wanted, right?) you rank Winnipeg 1st and Toronto 2nd.
-Because Winnipeg did, in fact, like you (they ranked you #1) you will match there no matter what.
-Even if you were wrong about how much Toronto liked you and they also ranked you #1, you would still match to Winnipeg because it was your 1st choice.
-Toronto would then move to the next person on its list and you would move to Winnipeg even if you had really wanted Toronto.
+Because Winnipeg did, in fact, like you (they ranked you #1), you will match there no matter what.
+Even if you were wrong about how much Toronto liked you, and they also ranked you #1, you would still match to Winnipeg because it was your 1st choice.
+Toronto would then move to the next person on its list, and you would move to Winnipeg, even if you had really wanted to be in Toronto.

 Your Couples Match CaRMS Rank List

-Regardless, I think couples matching is the way to go for every medical couple.
-If they are willing to do long-distance for the sake of their careers, they can rank every possibility so they are more likely to end up together but no more likely to be unmatched.
-If they are unwilling to part or try long distance they can still ranking the best options for their future together.
+Regardless, I think couples matching is the way to go for every medical couple in the same year.
+If they are willing to do long-distance for the sake of their careers, they can rank every possibility, so they are more likely to end up together but no more likely to be unmatched.
+If they are unwilling to part or try long distance, they can still rank the best options for their future together.

 One last word of advice on your CaRMS rank list.
 Some students are inclined to not rank some of the programs that they interviewed at.
 In a way, this is okay.
 You certainly shouldn’t rank a program if you would absolutely not want to match to it.
 However, you should remember that every time you don’t rank a program, you are effectively saying that you would rather be unmatched than go there.

-If that is the case, you have some cahunas and I wholeheartedly support you.
+If that is the case, I wholeheartedly support you.
 However, before you do this, consider what you would do if you went unmatched.
 Would you take a year off and try again?
 Try to match into whatever is left in round 2??
 And are those options preferable to one of the programs that you didn’t rank???
 In most cases, they probably are not.

 If you go unmatched, can’t you just get into another program and transfer into the program you wanted?

--The program that you do match to may not be excited about the idea of letting you transfer out.
+- The program that you do match to may not be excited about the idea of having you transfer out.

-While the fact that it is a possibility should be acknowledged, I don’t think matching with the intention of transferring is a great CaRMS strategy.
+While transferring is a possibility that should be acknowledged, I don’t think matching with the intention of transferring is a great CaRMS strategy.